mwolfram/CarND-Behavioral-Cloning-P3-mwolfram/writeup_report.md

 # CarND-Behavioral-Cloning-P3-mwolfram

 ## notes
-* I used the training data from udacity for the first model
-* augmented data by flipping
-* used all 3 cameras, steering offset 0.2
 * cropping image as described in course
 * added training data: two reverse laps t1, two forward laps t2, driven with mouse (simulator settings same, 640x480, lowest quality)
 * changed the code to run easily on floydhub